-UPDATE: The timeline for this transaction has been extended through fall 2022.
+UPDATE: The timeline for this transaction has been extended through Spring 2023.
 The organizations’ boards and leaders are eager to bring their shared vision to life, and are working on an agreement to define details.

 We’re thrilled to announce that KVC Missouri and Great Circle, two nonprofits with a shared mission to serve Missouri children and families with high-quality children’s behavioral health and family services, have signed a letter of intent relating to a potential transaction.
 The parties intend for Great Circle to be restructured to come under control of KVC Missouri by July 1, 2022.